Zorba-the-buddhah/Zorba-The-Buddhah.github.io/indicators/candle-duration.md

 ## Description

-The Candle Duration indicator is designed specifically for ATAS’s unique non-time-based charts, such as those based on volume, delta, or tick count.
-This indicator reintroduces a crucial time dimension, allowing traders to visualize how much time each candle takes to form.
-By coloring candles based on their duration, it provides insights into market dynamics that are not apparent from price movements alone.
-Additionally, a new feature allows users to control whether the candle duration is logged to the log panel, preventing log overload during extended sessions.
+The Candle Duration indicator is designed for ATAS’s non-time-based charts, such as those driven by volume, delta, or tick count.
+This indicator reintroduces a crucial time dimension, enabling traders to see how long each candle takes to form.
+By coloring candles according to their duration, it provides insights into market dynamics that are not evident from price movements alone.
+Additionally, users can control the logging of candle durations to the log panel, helping to manage log output during extended trading sessions.

 ## Key Features

 - **Time Dimension for Non-Time-Based Charts**: Reintroduces the time aspect in volume, delta, tick, and other non-time-based charts.
-- **Automatic Span Calculation**: Adapts to the specific conditions of your chart by automatically calculating duration thresholds.
+- **Automatic Span Calculation**: Automatically calculates duration thresholds based on the specific conditions of your chart.
-- **Intuitive Color Gradient**: Uses a gradient of blue shades to represent different duration spans, from light blue for the shortest to navy for the longest.
+- **Intuitive Color Gradient**: Represents different duration spans with a gradient of blue shades, from light blue for the shortest to navy for the longest.
-- **Log Control**: Option to enable or disable logging of each candle’s duration to prevent log overload during long trading sessions.
+- **Log Control**: Allows you to enable or disable the logging of each candle’s duration to prevent log overload during long trading sessions.

 ## How it Works

-On non-time-based charts, where candles form based on criteria like volume or tick count rather than time intervals, the Candle Duration indicator calculates the time difference between the start of each candle and its predecessor.
+On non-time-based charts, where candles are formed based on criteria like volume or tick count rather than time intervals, the Candle Duration indicator calculates the time difference between the start of each candle and its predecessor.
 It then assigns a color to each candle based on this duration:

 1. **Shortest Durations**: Light Blue - Indicates quick formation, often reflecting high activity.
 2. **Moderate Durations**: Sky Blue, Dodger Blue, Royal Blue - Represent varying levels of market activity.